MrYsLab/pymata4/docs/init.md

 # Instantiating The Pymata4 Class

+To use the Pymata4 class, you must first import it:

 If you are using FiramataExpress with a single Arduino, then in most cases, you can accept all of the default parameters provided in the \__init__ method.